Professional Acupuncture Training (The Licentiate in TCM) and The Masters Degree in Acupuncture

 This offers a cost effective means of gaining a recognised Masters degree in the field of Acupuncture while avoiding the high tuition fees associated with full-time degree programmes, such as those in the UK or US.
 Additionally, because the mode of attendance is part-time, students can continue to make a living during all 5 years of the programme.
 Graduates will be able to commence their TCM practices after approximately two and a half years.

-We are now accepting applications for the 2017 intake of this professional Acupuncture training course which begins in October.
+We are now accepting applications for the 2018 intake of this professional Acupuncture training course which begins in October each year.

 If you want to be a "Superior Practitioner" of Acupuncture TCM, able to use Acupuncture not only to alleviate, or even cure, current diseases but also to help a client to be better equipped to prevent future illness from occuring, then the Lic.TCM is the course for you.Read more »